ncampigotto/BECDM_LUISS_2023/Syllabus/Syllabus.md

 ## Student presentation

-Each group must choose a paper to present to the class.
-Each presentation will last 10 minutes and should outline the research questions and objectives of the study, the experimental design, and the results.
+Each group must choose a research paper to present.
+Each presentation should be roughly 10 minutes long and should outline the research questions and objectives of the study, the experimental design, and the results.

 The list of papers available for presentation is given below.
 Papers are assigned on a first come, first served basis.
 To be assigned a paper, go to [this spreadsheet](https://docs.google.com/spreadsheets/d/1nXle0We9WTz8DmncqyGHKRNjiqqXuXZ9uBjFY-FqQ_o/edit?usp=sharing) and write the name of your group next to the paper you would like to present.
 Note that these readings will **not** be assessed in the final exam.